bimobject/docs/docs/documentation/Products/createNewproduct/index.md

 ## Step:6
-Confirm the creation of your new product and enjoy.
+Confirm the creation of your new product and enjoy .